What is MPS?

 MPS can cause any or all of the following problems:

 Dementia, deafness and/or blindness, short stature, carpal tunnel, thickening of the heart valves, tightening or loosening of muscles/ligaments, enlarging of the liver and spleen, movement disorders, and bones that grow abnormally as well as other problems that may arise as children grow.

-Children with Morquio Syndrome thankfully don’t have any brain involvement that we know of but usually have more problems with their bones, tendons, and ligaments, as well as corneal clouding, deafness, and short stature.
-It is said that children affected with Morquio Syndrome type A usually have more severe symptoms than those affected with Morquio Sybdrome type B, but that is not always the case.
+Children with Morquio Syndrome do not show any brain involvement but usually have more problems with their bones, tendons and ligaments, as well as corneal clouding, deafness, and short stature.
+It is said that children affected with Morquio Syndrome type A usually have more severe symptoms than those affected with Morquio Syndrome type B, but that is not always the case.

 The greatest danger to a person with Morquio Syndrome is that the bone that anchors their skull to their spine is sometimes shorter or non-existent, and has a ‘sloppy’ fit into the spine.